laurence-dorman/laurence-dorman.github.io/_projects/live-AI.md

 ## [Introduction](#introduction)

-I came across a number of interesting interactive live AI projects online and decided that it would be fun to try and create my own.
+I came across a number of interesting live AI projects online that created interactive and believable "deepfakes" of well known figures/celebrities.
+I decided that it would be fun to try and create my own.
 I wanted to create a live experience that would be entertaining and engaging for viewers, while also being "easy" to set up and run.

 The basic premise of the project is to [take questions from a live chat](#3-twitch-chat-bot), use an LLM to generate a response, and then use a [custom TTS model](#1-fine-tuning-the-tts-model) to read the response out loud.
 The response is then lip-synced to a video of a person speaking using [Wav2Lip](#2-installing-wav2lip).
 The final result is sent to an [RTMP server](#4-set-up-the-rtmp-server), then streamed to Twitch using OBS.